-It would be like going backward, I think,
+It would be like going backward, I thought,

 like being unborn,

-taken apart until there is no more known or unknown,
+taken apart until there was no more known or unknown,

-no more pain that eats and eats and eats
+no more pain that ate and ate and ate

-chewing through heart and soul until one is consumed alive
+chewing through heart and soul until one was consumed alive

 but still ravenous.